Sustainability at Terra Nova

 Healthy Oceans

-We proudly operate small ships because it means more time exploring for you, and less impact on the places we visit.
+We proudly operate small ships such as the St Helena, because it means more time exploring for you, and less impact on the places we visit.
 With visitor numbers rising due to ever-larger vessels, we stand firmly with the polar community in working to keep Antarctica as it should be—not by bending the rules, but by respecting them.

 That’s why we’re proud to be small.